-The College of Management Graduate Admissions Committee in public and nonprofit administration evaluates your application for evidence of undergraduate scholarship, professional experience and demonstrated aptitude for successful graduate study.
-If you meet all application requirements, you are given full admission to the MPNA program.
-If your application meets some, but not all admissions requirements, you may be granted conditional admission to the program.
-As a conditionally-admitted student, you must complete selected prerequisite courses prior to completing any graduate course work.
+The College of Management Graduate Admissions Committee evaluates applications for evidence of undergraduate scholarship, professional experience and demonstrated aptitude for successful graduate study.
+Applicants who meet all application requirements are given full admission to the MPNA program.
+Applicants who meet some, but not all admissions requirements may be granted conditional admission to the program.
+Conditionally-admitted students must complete selected prerequisite courses prior to registering for any graduate course work.
 Applicants denied admission may not take graduate level courses in the College of Management.